Patient Education Examples

 In 2006, the team at UNC, in collaboration with partners at San Francisco General Hospital and Northwestern Feinberg School of Medicine, revised the materials for a multi-center clinical trial funded by the National Heart, Lung, and Blood Institute.
 The original and revised materials resulted from input from patients, nurses, cardiologists, internists, nutritionists, pharmacists, and health literacy experts.

-The revised materials are available in two versions, currently being tested in a multi-center clinical trial.
+The revised materials are available in two versions, which were tested in a multi-center clinical trial.
 The versions are identical except for one aspect.
 Version 1 does not teach patients how to self-adjust their diuretic dose based on daily weights.
 Rather, it instructs patients to call their clinician if the weight changes by a certain amount.
 Version 2 teaches patients to adjust their diuretic dose based on daily weights.
 Version 2 advises the patient to notify the clinician for sustained or substantial weight changes.
 Version 2 also comes with a water pill guide that the patient can keep out to remind them of the correct dosing, as well as a weight chart for patients to keep track of their daily weights.

 DeWalt DA, Pignone M, Malone R, Rawls C, Kosnar MC, George G, Bryant B, Rothman RL, Angel B. Development and pilot testing of a disease management program for low literacy patients with heart failure.
 Patient Educ Couns.
 2004 Oct;55(1):78-86.